If you're thinking about filing an asbestos lawsuit, one of your first questions is likely to be: "How much will I recover?"

 Your attorney might also try to recover damages for loss of enjoyment of life, such as activities you can no longer take part in because of your illness.

-Many of the original manufacturers, miners, and suppliers of asbestos fibers and products have established bankruptcy trusts for people who can prove exposure to their products.
-These trusts might receive thousands of claims annually.
-Their settlement offers are usually a predetermined amount calculated based on disease, work history, and product identification.
 For example, every plaintiff with asbestosis and five years of work as a pipefitter who can prove exposure caused by a particular bankrupt defendant will be offered the exact same amount in settlement by that defendant.
 If your attorney thinks this offer is for some reason unfair, your attorney will attempt to negotiate a higher amount.

 If your asbestos lawsuit goes to trial, your attorney will be presenting the same evidence that goes into settlement negotiations, but a jury will determine how much liability a particular defendant bears.
 In states with joint and several liability, the jury will determine the total value of the case and what percentage the defendant at trial owes.
-Your attorney can ask for a certain amount of money, but the award is ultimately up to the jury.
+Your attorney can ask for a certain amount of money, but the actual award is ultimately up to the jury.

 Need a lawyer?
 Start here.